Skip to main content

 About Hunsrück-Hochwald

-Hunsrück-Hochwald National Park, established in 2015, protects 101 square kilometers of ancient beech forest, bogs, and Celtic heritage landscapes across the border between Rhineland-Palatinate and Saarland.
-As Germany's youngest national park (before Black Forest), it encompasses some of the most species-rich beech forests in western Germany, growing on quartzite soils at elevations of 400-800 meters in the Hunsrück mountain range.
+Hunsrück-Hochwald National Park, established in 2015, protects 102 square kilometers of ancient beech forest, bogs, and Celtic heritage landscapes across the border between Rhineland-Palatinate and Saarland.
+[1] As Germany's youngest national park at the time of its designation, it encompasses some of the most species-rich beech forests in western Germany, growing on quartzite soils at elevations of 400–800 meters in the Hunsrück mountain range.
 The park area includes the Hunnenring, one of Europe's most impressive Celtic hillforts, connecting natural and cultural heritage.

 Wildlife Ecosystems